USC in D.C. Spring Semester Program

 SCDC 435: How Washington Works (And Who It Works For) Requirement (4 units):

-Developed by USC’s Dr. Jeffrey Fields in collaboration with USC Capital Campus Scholar-in-Residence and journalist Chuck Todd, and taught by Chuck Todd, this class provides students with an insider’s understanding of American politics and the political system.
+Developed by Dr. Jeffrey Fields in collaboration with USC Capital Campus Scholar-in-Residence and journalist Chuck Todd, and taught by Chuck Todd, this class provides students with an insider’s understanding of American politics and the political system.

 Internship Requirement (2-4 units):

 All students will be required to fulfill an internship requirement as part of their participation in the program.
 Students are responsible for landing their own internship placements and will receive support from their school career center, the Capital Campus and the USC Career Center to secure an opportunity.
+Students will register for the specific internship class provided by their track.

 Independent Study / Research (Optional 2 units):